12th Man (film): Plot

 The fact that Shiny had bipolar disorder also contributes to his claims as Shiny's doctor confirms that bipolar people do have suicidal tendencies depending on their state, but to everyone's shock, Jithesh's claims are proven wrong as Dr. Nayana claims that it is impossible that Shiny fits into the abortion story as she cannot have children.
 Chandrashekar finds out that ₹10 lakh was transferred to Shiny's account prior to her death, which is revealed from the calls from one of Mathew's moneylenders.

-It is revealed that only ₹5 lakh had been transferred from Jithesh's account, meaning that the remaining ₹5 lakh must have been transferred from the account of the woman involved in the affair.
+It is revealed that only ₹5 Lakhs had been transferred from Jithesh's account, meaning that the remaining ₹5 Lakhs must have been transferred from the account of the woman involved in the affair.
 Upon further investigation, it is revealed that Merin is the one who transferred the money and was with whom Jithesh was having an affair.
 Merin sought Shiny's help as Aarathy told Siddharth to bring both Jithesh and his lover to her in order to prove his innocence.

-Shiny thus requested ₹5 lakh from both Jithesh and Merin.
-She then asks Annie to pretend to be Jithesh's lover in front of Aarathy instead of Merin, blackmailing her with a video Shiny recorded of Annie having an extramartial/illicit affair with a colleague, but Annie refuses.
+Shiny thus requested ₹5 Lakhs from both Jithesh and Merin.
+She then asks Annie to pretend to be Jithesh's lover in front of Aarathy instead of Merin, blackmailing her with a video Shiny recorded of Annie having an extramarital/illicit affair with a colleague, but Annie refuses.
 After extensive questioning, Chandrashekar deduces that since Sam and Merin have a joint account, Sam is confused as to why a large amount of money was transferred to Shiny.
 While confronting Shiny, in a fit of rage, Shiny reveals that it was to hide his wife's affair.
 An enraged Sam unintentionally pushes her to the edge, making her fall to her death.
 Chandrashekhar leaves the friends in the room as dawn breaks, leaving their fates unknown.